Delin-Meng/Sequential-Event-Recommendation-in-Event-Based-Social-Networks/README.md

 ## 🌟 Overview

-Event-Based Social Networks (EBSNs), such as Meetup and Eventbrite, contain rich sequential user-event interaction behaviors.

-Users continuously participate in different events, causing their interests to evolve over time.
-Modeling these historical interaction sequences is therefore essential for personalized event recommendation.

 This project investigates whether the recently proposed **Mamba State Space Model (SSM)** can effectively capture long-range dependencies in user-event interaction sequences and improve recommendation performance.

 ---